researchsoft/website/content/_index/30-themes/policy.md

 * Development of research software sharing guidelines for policy makers, funders, publishers and researchers in the [Research Data Alliance COVID-19 Guidelines and Recommendations](https://www.rd-alliance.org/group/rda-covid19-rda-covid19-omics-rda-covid19-epidemiology-rda-covid19-clinical-rda-covid19-1).
 * Supporting the inclusion of software in the OECD Committee for Science and Technology Policy recommendations (which is soft law for OECD member states).
 * Engagement with the [UNESCO Recommendation on Open Science](https://en.unesco.org/science-sustainable-future/open-science/consultation) to include research software elements.
-* Analysis of [evidence for the importance of research software](https://www.researchsoft.org/taskforces/)to support policy discussions and provide information for sharing with key influencers.
+* Analysis of [evidence for the importance of research software](https://www.researchsoft.org/taskforces/) to support policy discussions and provide information for sharing with key influencers.